About Tiffany Green Consultants &

 At Tiffany Green Consultants, we understand that change is not always easy.
 Since 2008, we’ve been helping organizations and professionals in K-12 and Higher Education respond to industry innovations.
 Our years of experience have taught us to always make your success our priority.

-Our team and services are ready to help you reach your personal goals so that you not only survive but thrive.
+Our team and services are ready to help your organization reach new goals so that you not only survive but thrive.
 Give us a call today to set up your first conversation.

 Tiffany Green-Abdullah, M.Ed, PMP, is a visionary leader in learning technologies, innovative learning design as well as community development.
 She was the first recipient of the Masters of Education in Education and Technology from Peabody School of Education at Vanderbilt University.
 As a first-generation student from Chicago IL, she received a Bachelor of Science in Economics also from Vanderbilt University.
 Tiffany has worked in a number of industries but the greatest strength of the firm is personal development.